matafokka/AerialWare/README.md

 3. Put it somewhere in your app.
 4. When user is done AerialWare will emit corresponding signal.
 Connect 'done' signal to your slot:
     `self.program.done.connect(self.slot)`
 5. Get results.
-In your slot call getResults() method of the program:
+In your slot call any method of the program as you want:
     ```
     def slot(self):
       # Process results